How we drove into it (part 1)

 The one Mo and I fought over and planned anyway.

-The one I poured my energy into—itinerary, bookings, backup plans.
+The one I poured my energy into—routes, bookings, backup plans like I was building a bunker.

 The one that changed our lives.